 - Names of new applicants will be posted on the EAGE website, allowing scrutiny by existing members who have an opportunity to object in writing to the Secretary-Treasurer on professional or ethical grounds.
 If no objection is received within eight weeks of posting, the applicant will be admitted.
 If an objection is received, the applicant will be requested to provide the names of three EAGE members from outside the applicant's organisation who are willing to address the objection and support the application.
 The Board will then decide the merits of the application.

 - Active Membership is open to all who pay the full annual subscription.

-- Student Membership is open to students who actively studying a geoscience or related engineering subject at a recognised educational establishment, who provide a clear copy of their student registration card and a signed affirmation from their Professor or Supervisor stating the nature and duration of the course of study.
+- Student Membership is open to students who actively studying a geoscience or related engineering subject at a recognised educational establishment, who provide a clear copy of their student registration card.

 - Student Membership dues are set at 50% of the full annual subscription.
 However, Student Membership at reduced or no cost may be available from sponsorship programmes announced on the EAGE website.

-- The maximum duration of Student Membership is five years.
-At any time, the Student may progress to Active Membership upon payment of the full annual subscription without further scrutiny.
+- At any time, the Student may progress to Active Membership upon payment of the full annual subscription without further scrutiny.

 - Retired Membership is open to former Active Members who have reached the age of 60, are no longer regularly engaged in paid professional activity and who have a minimum of ten years' Active Membership.